Anchorsify/Anchorsify.github.io/_projects/SealingJutsu.md

 - Seal Speed: 25
 - Special: Exclusive

 Effects: This may be applied to any surface up to (CHA /10) square yards, and no thicker than (CHA /10) inches.
 You may divide the area by any whole number to multiply the thickness limitation by that much.
-For example, you could make it (CHA /10)/2 square yards, and in exchange apply the seal to a surface (CHA /10)*2 inches thick.
+For example, you could make it (CHA /10)/2 square yards, and in exchange apply the seal to a surface (CHA /10) * 2 inches thick.
 The seal is visible, though only on the side it's applied to (so if it's on the inside of a wall, you would not see it on the outside).
 Similarly, it can only be removed from that side.
 It may only be applied to a contiguous object: if you wanted to apply Strengthening Seal to a boat, each plank would require a separate seal.
 The surface this seal is on is virtually indestructible.
-It gains (user's CHA)*10 HP, and has a damage reduction of (user's CHA), which cannot be bypassed or reduced.
+It gains (user's CHA) * 10 HP, and has a damage reduction of (user's CHA), which cannot be bypassed or reduced.
 This seal can only be applied to flat surfaces, such as walls.
 The blade of a weapon, just as an example, would not be a valid target.

 #### --( Shinsei Chinmoku Fuuin - Sacred Silence Seal )--
 Often used as a form of so-called 'loyalty seal', this has seen moderate popularity among various clandestine and/or extremist organizations within the ninja villages, as well as a means of helping ensure that double agents don't turn into triple agents.

-- Chakra: 15, raised to 30 if it hits
+- Chakra: +15, raised to +30 if it hits
-- Range: Touch
-- Speed: 10
+- Speed: +10
+- Accuracy: -3
 - Special: Exclusive

-Effects: When you apply this seal to a person, specify a topic.
+Effects: This is used as a link to any basic unarmed attack.
+When you apply this seal to a person, specify a topic.
 This may be as broad ("anything involving Sand village") or as narrow ("the new jutsu you saw me use") as you wish.

 The victim may not attempt to communicate about that topic in any way, be it through speech, writing, or other methods.
 Intent is what matters here; if they think they're giving information about the subject, they are unable to.
 The same restrictions apply regarding this seal itself.
 That said, it's not particularly inconspicuous.
 While the seal itself prevents the victim from showing it off, it takes the form of a hexagram somewhere on their torso, back, or tongue (in which case it can't be seen without the person actually sticking their tongue out and someone checking for it) and is easily identifiable by anyone with Seal Training.

 You may, when applying this seal, also specify one exception to its restrictions.
 For example, you could say "other Leaf nin"--in which case the person with this seal could talk to other Leaf nin about the sealed topic, but nobody else.
 This seal trumps any genjutsu short of the Poison Truth Technique.

 #### --( Moji Hyouki no Jutsu - Rune Inscribing Technique )--
 A tricky seal, this allows the user to mold the chakra necessary for any ninjutsu technique they know and then 'freeze' it, holding it primed but inactive inside of a seal.
 Once a trigger condition occurs, the jutsu is released.
 Use of this technique to prepare explosive Katon techniques and leaving them around as a practical joke is strongly discouraged.